168th (2nd London) Brigade

 The 168th (2nd London) Brigade was an infantry brigade formation of the British Army that saw service during both the First and the Second World Wars.
-Throughout its existence, serving under many different titles and designations, the brigade was an integral part of the 56th (London) Infantry Division.
-It served on the Western Front during First World War and in the Italian Campaign during the Second World War.
+Throughout its existence, serving under many different titles and designations, the brigade was an integral to the 56th (London) Infantry Division.
+It served on the Western Front during the First World War and in the Italian Campaign during the Second World War.
 It was finally disbanded in the 1960s.

 Origin

 The Volunteer Force of part-time soldiers was created following an invasion scare in 1859, and its constituent units were progressively aligned with the Regular British Army during the later 19th Century.
-The Stanhope Memorandum of December 1888 introduced a Mobilisation Scheme for Volunteer units, which would assemble in their own brigades at key points in case of war.
+The Stanhope Memorandum of December 1888 introduced a Mobilisation Scheme for Volunteer units, which would assemble in their brigades at key points in case of war.
 In peacetime these brigades provided a structure for collective training.

 The East London Brigade was one of the formations organised at this time.
 The Commanding Officer of the Grenadier Guards and his Adjutant were ex officio the brigade commander and Brigade major, while the Grenadier Guards' orderly room at Wellington Barracks acted as Brigade Headquarters.
 The assembly point for the brigade was at Caterham Barracks, the Guards' depot conveniently situated for the London Defence Positions along the North Downs.
 The brigade's original composition was: